Toenail Treatment Options Complete Guide

 Pregnant Women

-9. Side Effects and Risks
+Side Effects and Risks

-Every treatment carries potential risks.
+Every treatment carries some level of risk.

 | Treatment Type | Common Risks | Serious Risks |